How to Improve Your Mobile Content Marketing Strategy

 Shoppers used handheld devices to respond to review requests.
 They reviewed the brands from using those devices.

 The review conversion rate wouldn’t have been high if shoppers responded via desktop devices.
 It’s easy to access the web through Smart devices.
 Generating a review in favor of a brand is easy as there’s an army of apps, custom-built for this purpose.

 UGC can replace ads with the power of organic content.
 Organic content is more powerful than promotional content used in advertising.
 Online shopping is a multi-screen activity.
 Spur of the moment shopping accounts for 81% spontaneous buys.
 While smart devices trigger it, desktop devices function only as catalysts.

-The mobile-first approach encapsulates all these consumer segments.
+The mobile content marketing focus encapsulates all these consumer segments.
 The UGC offers consumers ease at generating content in favor of a brand.

-Brands will increase their content marketing budget in the future.
+Brands will increase their mobile content marketing budget in the future.
 The device-agnostic approach is losing relevance.
-Brands need to speculate possible viewability and user-experience bottlenecks in relation with devices.
+Brands need to think about possible viewability and user-experience bottlenecks in relation to devices.

 The strategies discussed in this article can help them identify and remove the bottlenecks.
 They can also reap the benefits of content marketing in a multi-screen world.